-Azure Active Directory (Azure AD) self-service password reset (SSPR) lets users reset their passwords in the cloud, but most companies also have an on-premises Active Directory Domain Services (AD DS) environment where their users exist.
-Password writeback is a feature enabled with Azure AD Connect that allows password changes in the cloud to be written back to an existing on-premises directory in real time.
-In this configuration, as users change or reset their passwords using SSPR in the cloud, the updated passwords also written back to the on-premises AD DS environment
+Azure Active Directory (Azure AD) self-service password reset (SSPR) lets users reset their passwords in the cloud, but most companies also have an on-premises Active Directory Domain Services (AD DS) environment for users.
+Password writeback allows password changes in the cloud to be written back to an on-premises directory in real time by using either Azure AD Connect or Azure AD Connect cloud sync.
+When users change or reset their passwords using SSPR in the cloud, the updated passwords also written back to the on-premises AD DS environment.

 This conceptual article explains to an administrator how self-service password reset writeback works.
 If you're an end user already registered for self-service password reset and need to get back into your account, go to https://aka.ms/sspr.

 If your IT team hasn't enabled the ability to reset your own password, reach out to your helpdesk for additional assistance.

 Password writeback is supported in environments that use the following hybrid identity models:

 - Enforcement of on-premises Active Directory Domain Services (AD DS) password policies: When a user resets their password, it's checked to ensure it meets your on-premises AD DS policy before committing it to that directory.
 This review includes checking the history, complexity, age, password filters, and any other password restrictions that you define in AD DS.